 Cord Cutters’ Guide to Watching the NFL Playoffs

-And now that we know HOW to watch the NFL Playoffs, let’s take a look at this week’s upcoming Conference Championships!
+Now that we know HOW to watch the Super Bowl without cable, let’s take a look at two teams facing off!